Yash-Singh1/monkeyide/README.md

 <script src="monkeyide.js"></script>
 ```

 `MonkeyIDE` is now fully imported!
-If you would like to import syntax highlighting, go to: [https://codemirror.net/mode/](https://codemirror.net/mode/), from the documentation for more information on that.
+If you would like to import syntax highlighting, go to [https://codemirror.net/mode/](https://codemirror.net/mode/), from the documentation for more information on that.
 Here is a link with an index of themes: [https://codemirror.net/theme/](https://codemirror.net/theme/).
 Just import a theme as: `node_modules/codemirror/theme/*.css`.
 Replace `*` with the theme name.
 For more information on codeMirror, go to their [main website](https://codemirror.net/)

 ## Using

 The `MonkeyIDE` controls the `ide` object, which contains everything that you need to do when controlling the `IDE` programmatically:

-#### Strings
+### Strings

 The following are some plain strings in the `ide` object: